-Objective: This financial product seeks to increase the value of your investment over the recommended holding period.
+Objective: This financial product seeks to increase the value of your investment over the recommended holding period,.
+More precisely, the sustainable investment objective of the fund is to invest in economic activities that contribute to a Sustainable Future, addressing some of the global challenges in order to achieve sustainable growth.